persiandataset/Arshasb/README.md

 ```
 # Donation
 I try to publish free Persian datasets in github.
 Your financial support will encourage me.
 Donation link : https://www.patreon.com/persiandataset
+If you are in Iran, contact me by hubare.ra[at]gmail.com for donation.